knetikcloud/knetikcloud-javascript-client/docs/UsersGroupsApi.md

 var userId = 56; // Number | The id of the user

 var opts = {
-  'filterChildren': true // Boolean | Whether to limit group list to children of groups only.
+  'size': 25, // Number | The number of objects returned per page 'page': 1, // Number | The number of the page returned, starting with 1 'filterChildren': true // Boolean | Whether to limit group list to children of groups only.
 If true, shows only groups with parents.
 If false, shows only groups with no parent.
 };
 apiInstance.getGroupsForUser(userId, opts).then(function(data) {